tostaylo/chrome-measure-user-perf/README.md

 	// Value = Test baseline (in milliseconds) which determines if that user interaction passes or fails
 	thresholds: Record<string, number>;

-	// Directory which will be temporarily created for every invocation of TraceRunner.run
+	// Local Directory which will be temporarily created for every invocation of TraceRunner.run
 	// MUST BE UNIQUE NAME FROM ANY OTHER DIRECTORY IN THE LOCATION SPECIFIED!
 	// IT WILL BE DELETED AFTER EVERY RUN.
-	traceDir: string;
+	traceDirName: string;

 	// Enum for throttling the CPU of Chrome Dev Tools Performance Timeline
-	// 0 = No Throttle, 1 = 4x Throttle
+	// 0 = No Throttle, 4 = 4x Throttle
 	throttleSetting?: ThrottleSetting;

 	// Keep trace file directory between executions of TraceRunner.run.
 Helpful for debugging. keepDir?: boolean;

+	// Time to wait for page load.
+	// Can be increased if interactions are being executed by Puppeteer too soon before event listeners have been attached.
+	// Or if the elements containing data-click attributes on the page have not rendered yet. pageLoadAwait?: number;
 }
 ```